-For many years, states wanted greater flexibility in how they use and manage the grant funds they receive from EPA.
-In 1996, Congress responded by authorizing EPA to award Performance Partnership Grants (PPGs).
+EPA provides financial assistance to states and tribes to help them develop and implement environmental programs.
+For many years, states and tribes wanted greater flexibility in how they use and manage the grant funds they receive from EPA.
+In 1996, Congress responded by authorizing EPA to award PPGs.
 States, certain interstate agencies, and tribes can now choose to combine two or more environmental program grants into a single PPG.

 - Reduce administrative costs through streamlined paperwork and accounting procedures;

 - Direct EPA grant funds to priority environmental problems or program needs; and